l7mp/stunner/docs/GATEWAY.md

   listeners:
     - name: udp-listener
       port: 3478
-      protocol: UDP
+      protocol: TURN-UDP
     - name: tcp-listener
       port: 3479
-      protocol: TCP
+      protocol: TURN-TCP
 ```

 > **Warning**
-> Note that the mixed-protocol LB feature might not be supported in your Kubernetes version.
+> Since mixed-protocol LB support is not supported in many popular Kubernetes offerings, STUNner currently defaults to disabling this feature for compatibility reasons.
+You can re-enable mixed-protocol LBs by annotating your Gateway with the `stunner.l7mp.io/enable-mixed-protocol-lb: true` key-value pair.

-STUNner implements two ways to customize the automatically created Service, both involving setting certain [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations) to the Service.
-First, if any annotation is set in the GatewayConfig `loadBalancerServiceAnnotations` object then those will be copied verbatim into the Service.
-Note that `loadBalancerServiceAnnotations` affect *all* LoadBalancer Services created by STUNner.
+STUNner implements two ways to customize the automatically created Service, both involving adding certain [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations) to the Service.
+First, if any annotation is set in the GatewayConfig `loadBalancerServiceAnnotations` field then those will be copied verbatim into the Service.
+Note that `loadBalancerServiceAnnotations` affect *all* LoadBalancer Services created by STUNner under the current Gateway hierarchy.
 Second, Service annotations can be customized on a per-Gateway basis as well by adding the annotations to Gateway resources.
 STUNner then copies all annotations from the Gateway verbatim into the Service, overwriting the annotations specified in the GatewayConfig on conflict.
 This is useful to, e.g., specify health-check settings for the Kubernetes load-balancer controller.
 The special annotation `stunner.l7mp.io/service-type` can be used to customize the type of the Service created by STUNner.
-Value can be either `ClusterIP`, `NodePort`, or `LoadBalancer` (this is the default); for instance, setting `stunner.l7mp.io/service-type: ClusterIP` will prevent STUNner from exposing a Gateway publicly (useful for testing).
+The value can be either `ClusterIP`, `NodePort`, or `LoadBalancer` (this is the default); for instance, setting `stunner.l7mp.io/service-type: ClusterIP` will prevent STUNner from exposing a Gateway publicly (useful for testing).

 > **Warning**
 Gateway resources are *not* safe for modification.
 This means that certain changes to a Gateway will restart the underlying TURN server listener, causing all active client sessions to terminate.
 The particular rules are as follows:
-> - adding or removing a listener will start/stop *only* the TURN server to be started/stopped, without affecting the rest of the listeners;
+> - adding or removing a listener will start/stop *only* the TURN listener to be started/stopped, without affecting the rest of the listeners on the same Gateway;
 > - changing the transport protocol, port or TLS keys/certs of an *existing* listener will restart the TURN listener but leave the rest of the listeners intact;
 > - changing the TURN authentication realm will restart *all* TURN listeners.